cagatayp0/170501033_CagatayParlar/README.md

 #### Search Student in a Database

-This method return the student object if given student number and the number on the db match.
+This method returns the student object if given student number and the number on the db match.
 ![implementation of search method](/utils/260422-find.png "img")

 #### Delete Student from Database